Zerbaib/ZerbaibDiscordBot/.github/ISSUE_TEMPLATE/security-report.md

 ---
-name: Bug report
+name: Security report
-about: Create a report to help us improve
+about: If the security of the bot have a problem
-title: "[BUG] ..."
+title: "[SECURITY] ..."
-labels: bug
+labels: bug, help wanted
 assignees: Zerbaib

 ---

-**Describe the bug**
+**Describe the issue**
-A clear and concise description of what the bug is.
+A clear and concise description of what the issues is.

 **To Reproduce**
 Steps to reproduce the behavior: